If your curling club doesn’t have an email newsletter, it should.

 I hope some of this information helped.
 If you’re already a savvy marketer, you probably already knew everything above.
 But if you’re new to email marketing and looking for a way to help turn your learn-to-curlers into members, hopefully this is useful.
 If you’re looking for more resources on email marketing, I recommend reading Sprout Social, HubSpot and OptinMonster.

 Ryan is a marketing professional and a member of Curling Club of Virginia.
 He spent 12 years in marketing and media relations in sports and live events, including time with a Major League Baseball club.
 Has your curling club had success using email marketing to grow its membership?
-Let us know in the comments or by emailing us at firstname.lastname@example.org.
+Tell us at firstname.lastname@example.org.